zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 ```
 Then we can run the script `npm run test` in the console.
 ## Test render with different props
-In this kind of Component, use `render()` to render different props, and test component render if is correct.
+In this kind of Component, use `render()` to render different props, and test the component render if is correct.
 ```jsx
 import { render } from "@testing-library/react";
 import Component from "./index";